Nevada hate crimes are when people harm others because of their

 - up to 364 days in jail, and/or

-Meanwhile, felonies and gross misdemeanors which are committed as hate crimes carry an additional sentence of one to twenty years in Nevada State Prison.
+Meanwhile, felonies and gross misdemeanors, when committed as hate crimes, carry an additional sentence of one to twenty years in Nevada State Prison.
 However, this enhancement may not exceed the length of the sentence for the underlying crime.

-Example: Jeff burns down Sam’s home in North Las Vegas because Sam is African-American.
-Officers from the local law enforcement agency arrest him for arson as a hate crime.
-Jeff receives a 15-year prison sentence for the arson and a 15-year prison enhancement since it was a hate crime.
+Example: Jeff receives a 15-year prison sentence for burning down a black man’s house and a 15-year prison enhancement since it was a hate crime.
 The judge may not impose an enhancement longer than 15 years because the underlying sentence was only 15 years.

 In determining the length of the additional hate crime sentence for gross misdemeanors and felonies, Nevada judges consider the following information: